 This section displays the total power consumption of the design.
-It is the summation of CLB Logic power, Block Select RAM power, Multiplier power, DCM power, and Input/Output power.
+It is the summation of the CLB Logic power, the Block Select RAM power, the Clock DLL power, and the Input/Output power.

-Estimated V{CCINT} 1.5V Power
+Estimated V{CCINT} 2.5V Power

 This section displays the total power consumption from the core supply voltage (V{CCINT}).
-It does not include the power consumption from the input and output source voltage (V{CCO}).
+It does not include the power consumption from the output source voltage (V{CCO}).